Professional edition active

 Hide Details

-Down syndrome is characterized by an extra chromosome 21 (see arrow).
+Down syndrome is characterized by trisomy 21, which is an extra chromosome 21 (see arrow).

 L. WILLATT, EAST ANGLIAN REGIONAL GENETICS SERVICE/SCIENCE PHOTO LIBRARY

-Approximately 4% of Down syndrome cases are due to a translocation (2).
+Approximately 4% of Down syndrome cases are due to a genetic translocation (2).
 In a balanced translocation, genetic material is exchanged with material from another nonhomologous chromosome, and the chromosome count is maintained at 46.
+In an unbalanced translocation, there is either a gain or loss of genetic material, creating a genetic imbalance and subsequent clinical abnormalities.

 The next most common translocation is t(21;22).
-In these cases, carrier mothers have approximately a 1:10 risk of having a child with Down syndrome; the risk is smaller for carrier fathers.
+In these cases, carrier mothers have approximately a 1:10 chance of having a child with Down syndrome; the likelihood is even smaller for carrier fathers.

-Down syndrome mosaicism presumably results from nondisjunction (when chromosomes fail to pass to separate cells) during cell division in the embryo.
-People with mosaic Down syndrome have two cell lines, one with the normal 46 chromosomes and another with 47 chromosomes, including an extra chromosome 21.
-The prognosis for intelligence and risk of medical complications probably depends on the proportion of trisomy 21 cells in each different tissue, including the brain.
-However, in practice, risk cannot be predicted because it is not feasible to determine the karyotype in every single cell in the body.
-Some people with mosaic Down syndrome have very subtle clinical signs and may have normal intelligence; however, even people with no detectable mosaicism can have very variable findings.
-If a parent has germline mosaicism for trisomy 21, an increased risk, above the maternal age-based risk, exists for a second affected child.
+Down syndrome mosaicism presumably results from nondisjunction during cell division in the embryo.
+People with Down syndrome mosaicism have 2 cell lines: one with the normal 46 chromosomes and one with 47 chromosomes, including an extra chromosome 21, or a different number of chromosomes, depending on the translocation.
+Although their risk of having a child with Down syndrome is markedly increased, the parent may also have children with normal chromosomes.
+In people with Down syndrome mosaicism, the prognosis for intelligence and risk of medical complications probably depends on the proportion of abnormal (eg, trisomy 21) cells in each different tissue, including the brain.
+However, in practice, this risk cannot be predicted because it is not feasible to determine the karyotype in every single cell in the body.
+Some people with Down syndrome mosaicism have very subtle clinical signs and may have normal intelligence; however, even people with Down syndrome without mosaicism can have variable clinical findings.
+This is also true for affected people who are not mosaic.

 Etiology references